-Responding to the costly cybersecurity breach of the Colonial pipeline, the pipeline sector received the first governmental regulation.
+Responding to the costly cybersecurity breach of the Colonial pipeline, the pipeline safety regulation sector received the first governmental regulation.
 Issued at the latter part of last week, the legislation is part of the Biden camp’s attempt to shore up the national infrastructure after the Colonial shutdown had drastic effects on the national economy.

 Spawning a computer lockdown and a demand for ransom, the suspect is believed to have been a Russian criminal organization.
 Although the pipeline operator reinstated operations within a five day period, the attack became infamous as the most impactful cyberattack in the history of the United States.

 Responding to numerous service stations reporting both a shortage and outage of fuel supply, an emergency order was issued, allowing the trucking industry leeway for its drivers to work overtime.
 Fuel was transported to the locations in need.
 Joseph Blount, Colonial CEO, answered the demand for the $4.4 million ransom with payment but indicated that pipeline restoration was so sluggish that a third-party contractor was hired to spearhead the process.

 Federal Government Steps In For Pipeline Safety Regulation

 Prior to the new regulation taking root, little federal oversight existed in mandating the requirements for cybersecurity measures, all while the Department of Homeland (DHS) Security’s Cybersecurity and Infrastructure Security Agency provides infrastructure guidance to U.S. companies.